 CFO stands for Cardinal Flyers Online.
 We are an affinity group, an organization of individuals who own, operate or are interested in the Cessna 177 Cardinal, a single engine aircraft made by Cessna from 1968 through 1978.

-We are a virtual community of over 2000 people who exchange knowledge, experiences, information and wisdom through various on-line forums and at in-person events literally around the world.
+We are a virtual community of over 3000 people who exchange knowledge, experiences, information and wisdom through our online presense and at in-person events around the country and the world.
 For more information on CFO programs, events and benefits please click to the benefits page.

 The History of CFO

 The Cardinal Flyers Online started with an email digest created by Paul Millner to meet an interest in the Cardinal community that was not being filled.
 The initial mailing, in January of 1997, went to only a few Cardinal owners.
-By the end of 1999 the list had grown to over 800 subscribers.
+By the end of 1999 the list had grown to over 800 subscribers and membership has continued to grow since.

 Paul's digest was joined in mid-1997 by a web site created by Keith Peterson.
-The initial goal was simply to contain archives of the email digest, in hopes we could avoid repeating the same conversation over and over.
-Soon pages were created for special subjects, pictures were added and in time a wide range of subjects were documented and organized within the web site.
+The initial goal was simply to contain archives of and capture wisdom from the email digest, in hopes we could avoid repeating the same conversation over and over.
+Pages were created for special subjects, pictures were added and in time a wide range of subjects were documented and organized within the web site.

 Both Paul and Keith have been leading technical discussions in the Cardinal community since the late 1980's, and the interactive forum of the internet provided the perfect vehicle for sharing and adding to our collective experiences as pilots and Cardinal owners.

 The name 'Cardinal Flyers Online' was coined in mid 1998, and the group known as CFO has continued to grow over time.
-CFO has always been an independent entity, created and maintained by Keith and Paul, without external contribution, for the benefit of Cardinal owners.
+CFO has always been an independent entity, created and maintained by Keith, Paul and Debbie (Keith's wife) without external contribution and for the benefit of Cardinal owners.

-1999 was a pivotal year for CFO, as a number of individuals held regional flyins of Cardinal owners which were organized, announced and communicated through the CFO forum.
-Over a dozen flyins were held, with attendance of over 200 Cardinals.
+1999 was a pivotal year for CFO, as a number of individuals held regional flyins of Cardinal owners which were organized, announced and communicated through the CFO digest and web page.
+Over a dozen flyins were held, with total attendance of over 200 Cardinals.
 A flyin in Paris attracted over 20 airplanes.

 In late 1999 Keith and Paul were approached by several Cardinal owners who proposed that CFO take the next step as an organization.
 They had several ideas for doing more things and having even more fun, and these ideas would take money and time committment than an unfunded, purely volunteer organization could muster.
-After some soul searching and planning, Paul and Keith decided to take the plunge and added Keith's wife Debbie to the mix as a business manager.
+After some soul searching and planning, Paul and Keith decided to take the plunge and added Keith's wife Debbie as the business manager.

 On 1/1/2000 CFO became an official organization.
 This opened the door for